DHorse2/MdmFramework/README.md

 * In addition, broad duplication of OS classes within an API **is an antipattern**.
 It almost always is although there are specific use cases like wrappers.
 Again this is a "lesson".
 * An Application Layers abstraction immitating the Network Abstraction Layers is a discussion...
 Somewhat an academic topic, really interesting and not in demand.
 * The MVVC product is structured is built using these classes.
 Overtop of them and another, higher level.
-* The database import product is build using the MVVC.
+* The database import product is built using the MVVC.
 It's turtles all the way down.
+* Finally, the clipboard is defined at a lower level but still does database IO.
+* I should find a diagram I have and include it here. todo

 ## Mdm Win Link Tool
 You will notice many links everywhere.
 It show the presence of, and widespread usage of Windows shortcuts (links).